6.7 Skills for innovation

 - A reflection instrument (Stem op School) of the Flemish Education Council (Vlaamse Onderwijs Raad -VLOR) that allows to evaluate the STEM education in one’s own school, to further develop and possibly to adjust the STEM education in that school, both at school and at classroom level.

 On the basis of a social debate, also a decreed framework was developed in which 16 key competences were included.
 One of these key competences are the learning competencies.
 Learning competences include research competencies, innovative thinking, creativity, problem-solving and critical thinking, systems thinking, information processing and collaboration.
 Commissions, in which teachers were also represented alongside education providers and scientific experts, developed new final objectives for the first degree during the spring of 2018.
 On 9 November 2018, the Flemish Government approved the new final objectives for the first grade of secondary education (decreet betreffende de onderwijsdoelen voor de eerste graad van het secundair onderwijs).
+Building on this, in 2021 the new final objectives for the second and third grade of secondary education were approved.

 Development of Entrepreneurship Competences

 The Flemish Government launched the Action Plan for Entrepreneurship Education 2015-2019 (Actieplan Ondernemend Onderwijs 2015-2019), at the end of 2015.
 More information on this Action Plan can be found in chapter 3.8.
+There has no new action plan developed after 2019, but several measures to promote the development of entrepreneurship competences ware part of the Relance Plan (Vlaamse Veerkracht) that was developed during the COVID-19 pandemic.

 One of the 16 key competences of the new final objectives for the first grade of secondary education concerns the development of initiative, ambition, entrepreneurship and career competencies (decreet betreffende de onderwijsdoelen voor de eerste graad van het secundair onderwijs).
 The goals related to this key competence are built up by analogy with the core components of the European EntreComp framework (The Entrepreneurship Competence Framework) and can be divided in three core components: ideas and possibilities, resources and action.